THE JEFF KING CHRONICLES

 18 The crowd’s reaction to Samir’s victory didn’t exactly strike me as, ahem, overjoyed.
 They were in your corner, big time.

+JEFF: Enthusiastic support like that is uplifting.
+My fans are the greatest.
 19. Could politics have played a part?
 After all, it wouldn’t look good for a former Mr. Olympia to lose.

 JEFF: Uh-uh, you’re not gonna bait me (laughs)!
 I have immense regard for Samir.
 Besides, isn’t this all just water under the bridge?
 I don’t base my success on what seven judges think.
 If I did, I’d be one unhappy camper.